Learn How to Make Soap at the Soapmaking Studio in San Diego County, California

 Packaging and Shipping Soap Worldwide

 Soap Business 340 presents students with information necessary to successfully ship soap domestically and internationally.
-Students learn how to meet United States Customs requirements for shipping commodities internationally, the fastest shipping methods, and how to get discounted shipping rates, including discounts on US postage.
-Students are invited to bring finished, labeled bars of soap that are ready for shipping and recipient address information in order to package the soap and purchase a shipping label during the class.
+Students learn how to package soap to prevent dents and damage, how to use biodegradable shipping materials and other sustainable packaging options, how to meet United States Customs requirements for shipping commodities internationally, the fastest shipping methods, and how to get discounted shipping rates, including discounts on US postage.
+Also, learn to ensure successful deliveries by verifying recipient addresses in the United States, Canada, Great Britain, and Australia.
+Students are invited to bring recipient address information and finished labeled bars of soap that are ready to be shipped, in order to correctly pack and secure the soap for shipping during the class.
+During the class, if time permits, students may purchase a shipping label and schedule a carrier pickup.

 Prerequisite: None.